rust-lang/reference/src/items/generics.md

 Functions, type aliases, structs, enumerations, unions, traits and implementations may be *parameterized* by types and lifetimes.
-These parameters are listed in angle <span class="parenthetical">brackets (`<...>`)</span>, usually immediately after the name of the item and before its definition.
-For implementations, which don't have a name, they come directly after `impl`.
+These parameters are declared in angle <span class="parenthetical">brackets (`<...>`)</span>, usually immediately after the name of the item and before its definition.
+For implementations, which don't have a name, they are declared directly after the `impl` keyword.
 Lifetime parameters must be declared before type parameters.
 Some examples of items with type and lifetime parameters:

 ```rust
 fn foo<'a, T>() {}